This is the sad story of a man who left the faith and turned to atheism. His name is Charles Templeton.

-During the 1950s and ’60s, evangelist Charles Templeton preached to large crowds.
-He was a close friend of Billy Graham and many believed he was a better preacher.
-But Charles was plagued with nagging doubts about the reliability of the Bible.
+During the 1950s and ’60s, Templeton was an evangelist who preached to large crowds.
+He was a close friend of Billy Graham and many believed he was a better preacher than Graham.
+However, Templeton was plagued with nagging doubts about the reliability of the Bible.

 Although advanced in years, Templeton maintained his rejection of the Bible.
 But when Strobel asked a question about Jesus Christ, he noted a clear change in Templeton’s body language.
 With softened posture and a “melancholy and reflective tone,” Templeton spoke of Jesus with a deep admiration.